feniljariwala82/react-redux-toolkit-material-ui-typescript-template/README.md

 ## Get Started:

 To begin using this repository, clone it to your local development environment and follow the provided documentation to set up the necessary dependencies.
-Once set up, you can start building your web application using the powerful combination of React, Redux Toolkit, Mantine, and TypeScript, leveraging the extensive features and tools provided by this template.
+Once set up, you can start building your web application using the powerful combination of React, Redux Toolkit, Material UI, and TypeScript, leveraging the extensive features and tools provided by this template.

-Whether you are developing a small-scale web application or a large-scale enterprise project, this React Redux Toolkit Mantine TypeScript repository empowers you to build highly performant, accessible, and maintainable applications with ease.
+Whether you are developing a small-scale web application or a large-scale enterprise project, this React Redux Toolkit Material UI TypeScript repository empowers you to build highly performant, accessible, and maintainable applications with ease.